 7. Families living in Cherokee Nation or state-subsidized housing and are at risk of becoming homeless.

-School Clothing Program
+School Clothing Voucher Program

-Students enrolled in Kindergarten through 12th grade in a public/private school or a Cherokee Nation operated school.
+Open to students enrolled in Kindergarten through 12th grade in a public/private school or a Cherokee Nation operated school.

 Student must be 5 years old by September 1, 2014.